Becoming a Councillor

 To help you carry out your duties, you will be provided with an initial information pack relating to the Council.
 Officers of the Council both centrally and in the service areas will be able to provide you with professional support and information to help you understand and tackle local issues.

-Democratic Services located on the first floor of the Town Hall will provide you with advice, guidance and administrative support in relation to meetings of the full Council, Boards, Sub-Boards and Committees.
+Democratic Services located on the first floor of the Town Hall will provide you with advice, guidance and administrative support in relation to meetings of the full Council, Boards and Sub-Boards .
 Officers in the team are also responsible for introducing you to related training and development.
 The Chief Executive and Head of Personnel under the Members Information Pack on the Members portal have put together a booklet on 'Training Opportunities for Members'.

 On becoming a Councillor you will be provided with a lap-top computer for your use.
 You will be using e-mail, the internet and Microsoft packages.
 Full IT training will be given and tailored to suit your needs.